mochoabuilds/InventoryKeeper/README.md

 BENEFIT

-* When linked to computer vision models, this program sets up neighborhood grocers/corner stores for easy additions, changes, deletions and displays of thier inventory in real time.
+* This program sets up neighborhood grocers/corner stores for easy additions, changes, deletions and displays of thier inventory in real time.